 Atmosphere: Sexy and chic

 Don’t worry — the gorgeous crowd makes up for the lack of conversation at Here Lounge.
 True to its name, the LA favorite boasts a lounge atmosphere kicked up a notch, especially on weekends, when the music starts pumping.
 Treat it as a pre-clubbing spot, but be warned: the vibe is so hip you might just end up staying here all night.
-Thursday and Friday nights are ladies nights, with Kyss and Truck Stop, respectively.
-The other nights are mostly men, but mixed.
+Fridays are girl-centric; other nights are mostly men, but mixed.

 696 N. Robertson Blvd., West Hollywood, 90069